shanewignall/tewb/README.md

 ```

 ### Package
-set the "--platform" flag in the build setup the the desired platform(s), then:
+set the "--platform" flag in the build setup the the desired platform(s) (win32, linux, darwin), then:

 ```
 $ npm run build